laurelherting/lmh-headspace/AWS/examTips.md

 ### Lightsail
 * Charged per hour at plan rate as long as an instance is started or in stopped state
+* good if you just need virtual private servers
+  * includes everything to launch quickly

 ### Elastic Beanstalk
 * Quickly deploy & manage applications in AWS Cloud